Manan-Prakash-Singh/Raspberry-Pi-Custom-Linux-Distro/README.md

 This process can take hours depending on your internet connection and host machine.
 When the process is done, the image can be find in build/tmp/deploy/image/raspberrypi3/

+Find core-image-minimal-raspberrypi3.wic.gz or core-image-minimal-raspberrypi3.wic.xz and use Balena Etcher to flash these images to SD card.
+Viola!
+You are done with your custom linux distro for Raspberry Pi.
+You can customize it further by modifying your local.conf file to suit your needs.
+Run bitbake core-image-minimal again after modification (It takes considerably less time after the first time you run bitbake)